 Fiona has gained experience and perspectives in education, leadership and business development globally and shares a message of celebration and gratitude for the greatness of ancestors, elders, and the ontology and authority that holds her and her family.

-Donna Burns is a proud Wiradjuri woman and joins The Healing Foundation with experience as a senior and executive leader and company director.
+Donna Burns is a Wiradjuri descendant and with experience as a senior and executive leader and company director.
 Over many years she has held leadership roles in both Aboriginal and Torres Strait Islander health and the broader healthcare and social sectors.
-Donna’s knowledge of government and healthcare and her skills in change management, continuous improvement and realising strategic goals will underpin her role.
+Donna’s knowledge of government and healthcare and her skills in change management, continuous improvement and realising strategic goals underpin her leadership.
 Donna started her career as a registered nurse, specialising in Emergency Nursing.
 She is an authentic person (and leader) who focuses on building capability and collaborating.
-Donna is the great-grand-daughter of William Ferguson, the legendary Aboriginal activist who was ahead of his time and whose work The Healing Foundation continues today.
+She is committed to intergenerational healing for First Nations Peoples.